-The Company has entered into two license agreements and certain other agreements with Memorial Sloan Kettering Cancer Center ("MSK").
-The license agreements are the MSK License Agreement and the CD33 License Agreement.
-Through a 2019 Settlement and Assumption and Assignment of the MSK License and Y-mAbs Sublicense Agreement, or SAAA, with MabVax Therapeutics Holdings, Inc. and MabVax Therapeutics, Inc., or together, MabVax, and MSK, the Company has established a direct license with MSK relating to the GD2-GD3 Vaccine, which was originally sublicensed by the Company in 2018 from MabVax.
+The Company has entered into three license agreements and certain other agreements with Memorial Sloan Kettering Cancer Center ("MSK").
+The license agreements are the MSK License Agreement, dated August 20, 2015, between the Company and MSK (the "MSK License"), the License Agreement, dated November 13, 2017, between the Company and MSK (the "CD33 License Agreement"), and the License Agreement, dated April 15, 2020, between the Company, MSK and Massachusetts Institute of Technology ("MIT") (the "SADA License Agreement").
+Through the Settlement and Assumption and Assignment of the MSK License and Y-mAbs Sublicense Agreement, dated December 2, 2019, among MabVax Therapeutics Holdings, Inc. and MabVax Therapeutics, Inc., (together "MabVax"), the Company and MSK (the "SAAA"), the Company has established a direct license with MSK relating to the GD2-GD3 Vaccine, which was originally sublicensed by the Company in 2018 from MabVax.
 In addition, the Company entered the SADA License Agreement with MSK and Massachusetts Institute of Technology ("MIT") in 2020.
 These license agreements with MSK and MIT grant the Company certain patent rights and intellectual property rights, and in consideration thereof, the Company agreed to make certain payments and issue shares of the Company's common stock to MSK and MIT.
-Certain of the payments are contingent milestone and royalty payments, as disclosed in the table below.
-Amounts disclosed in NOTE 8-ACCRUED LIABILITIES for accrued milestone and royalty payments are inclusive of obligations under the MSK License Agreement, CD33 License Agreement, MabVax Agreement and SADA License Agreement, collectively.
+Certain payments are contingent milestone and royalty payments, as disclosed in the table below.
+Amounts disclosed in NOTE 8-ACCRUED LIABILITIES for accrued milestone and royalty payments are inclusive of obligations under the MSK License Agreement, CD33 License Agreement, MabVax/MSK Agreement and SADA License Agreement, collectively.